ONSdigital/eq-questionnaire-runner/README.md

 gcloud auth login
 ```

-To run the app locally, but the supporting services in Docker, make sure you have Docker and Colima installed [from this step](#run-with-docker), then run:
+To run the app locally, but the supporting services in containers, make sure you have Podman installed and machine is running [from this step](#run-with-docker), then run:

 ``` shell
 make dev-compose-up